camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 ### Custom Properties

 Custom properties are useful to add custom information to the cluster details page in console.
-You can mutliple custom properties, and each custom property contains a description and multiple links.
+A custom property contains a description and multiple links.

 The following example shows one custom property for a cluster: